a04101999/CoRaX-Collaborative-radiology-xpert-/README.md

    https://stanfordaimi.azurewebsites.net/datasets/8cbd9ed4-2eb9-4565-affc-111cf4f7ebe2

-    It is recommended to train Chexformer with the five lables ( Cardiomegaly, Pleural Effusion, Lung Opacity, Atelectasis, Edema ) that are used  in CoRaX for better performence
+    It is recommended to train Chexformer with the five lables ( Cardiomegaly, Pleural Effusion, Lung Opacity, Atelectasis, Edema ) that are used  in CoRaX for better performence.
+You can use the 14 labels as well based on the need of your study

 ### Training Chexformer
 ```